 The Pamplona-based researchers identify virgin olive oil as a key constituent in the Mediterranean diet for diabetes protection, noting that studies have reported it may protect against insulin resistance and the metabolic syndrome.

 "Apart from olive oil, adherence to an overall Mediterranean-type food pattern is related to lower plasma concentrations of inflammatory markers and markers of endothelial dysfunction.
-These biomarkers are predictive of the future occurrence of type 2 diabetes,"
+These biomarkers are predictive of the future occurrence of type 2 diabetes," they stated.

 The high intake of fruit, vegetables, fibre, and fish may also have a significant role to play, but these are not generally considered by the authors.